zfoh/HaskellerZ/meetups/2015-02-26-Writing_your_first_real_world_Haskell_application/real_world_haskell_intro.markdown

 All `cabal` commands are to be executed in the top-level project directory.

 Create a cabal sandbox in the `wc` directory.
-Pro tip: use most recent version of `cabal` and use `cabal --help` to explore options.
+Hint: use most recent version of `cabal` and use `cabal --help` to explore options.

 ~~~~